Carolina College of Biblical Studies

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Carolina College of Biblical Studies.
-With a net cost of $21,322 per year and median graduate earnings of only $24,581 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Carolina College of Biblical Studies are a real concern.
+With a net cost of $21,322 per year and the typical graduate earning only $24,581 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 0.0% graduation rate and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 0.0% graduation rate, a long payback period.

 Rankings & Links